wp-plugins/admin-menu-tree-page-view/readme.txt

 == Screenshots ==

-1. The menu page tree with all your pages.
-Pretty neat, eh?
-You add new pages too.
-And search your pages.
-In conclusion: with this plugin you will be a page kung fu master.
+1. You can expand/collapse sub-pages.
+Keeps the meny compact, but gives you the option to instantly dig deep down the page hierarchy.
 2. Search your pages in real time.
 Try it; it's wonderful! ;)
-3. You can expand/collapse sub-pages.
-Keeps the meny compact, but gives you the option to instantly dig deep down the page hierarchy.
+3. Quickly add single or multiple pages.
+Great for setting up the structure for a new site.

 == Changelog ==